 Winifred Lawson - Born in 1892 in Wolverhampton, where she grew up, Winifred Lawson started out as a concert singer and is best remembered for her performances in Gilbert and Sullivan operas.
 After a 1918 concert, The Times wrote, ‘It is becoming rare nowadays to hear a high soprano who sings perfectly in tune, with a flexible voice and without tremolo, and the pleasure is all the greater when it does come.’
 She first appeared on the London opera stage in 1920 as the Countess Almaviva in The Marriage of Figaro at the Old Vic and also sang in the first performances of Purcell’s Fairy-Queen since the seventeenth century.
 Winifred made her D’Oyly Carte Opera Company debut in 1922 at the Prince’s Theatre in London, playing Princess Ida, then joined the company as principal soprano.
 The usual practice of creating new G. and S. principals from the chorus was broken when Mr D’Oyly Carte heard Winifred sing the Countess in Figaro (the nearest to Mozart’s ideal ever witnessed, according to singer and producer Clive Carey).
 Winifred regularly appeared in D’Oyly Carte productions such as Iolanthe, The Yeomen of the Guard, The Gondoliers, Patience, H.M.S.
 Pinafore and The Mikado.
 She toured as Lili in Lilac Time before rejoining the D’Oyly Carte Company and recorded five of her roles there.
 She left to look after her mother, who was unwell, before returning to the stage to appear with the Sadler’s Wells Opera and tour Australia and New Zealand with the J. C. Williamson Gilbert and Sullivan Opera Company.
 Back in England, she reprised the role of the Countess in The Marriage of Figaro at the Open Air Theatre in London’s Regent’s Park in 1938 for her last appearance on the London stage.
 During World War II, she sang in many concerts and toured the Middle East for ENSA.
 After the war she took part in the ‘Life of Gilbert and Sullivan’ radio broadcasts for the BBC, singing popular songs from the operas.
 Winifred was elected Vice-President of the Gilbert and Sullivan Society in 1944 and regularly joined Society meetings and events.
 Her refreshingly lighthearted and unaffected autobiography, A Song to Sing-O!, has a foreword by Sir Malcolm Sargent, who wrote that she always appeared to be ‘a simple and attractive child-like creature taken completely by surprise.’
 Winifred died in London in 1961 at the age of 69.

 Jim Lea - James Whild Lea was born in Wolverhampton in 1949.
 His parents owned The Grange pub in Bilbrook where he grew up.
-He attended Codsall Comprehensive School - now Codsall Community High School and played in the Staffordshire Youth Orchestra.
+He attended Codsall Secondary Modern School - now Codsall Community High School - and played in the Staffordshire Youth Orchestra.
 Influenced by French jazz-violinist Stéphane Grappelli, his first musical love was the violin.
 He would later become equally accomplished on bass guitar, keyboards, guitar and vocals..
 He gained first class honours in a London music-school practical exam, before moving on to piano, guitar and finally bass guitar.
 He first played guitar, and then bass, in the schoolboy group, Nick and The Axemen.
 Jim auditioned for The ‘N Betweens, of which drummer Don Powell, guitarist Dave Hill and vocalist Johnny Howells were members.
 Noddy Holder joined soon after, and the foundations for Slade were created.
 Jim became was the band’s principal songwriter, along with Noddy Holder, mostly writing the melodies.
 Slade’s lack of success during the late 1970s led him to form a new band, The Dummies, with his brother Frank and wife Louise.
 The group released three singles and in 1992, an album called A Day in the Life of the Dummies was released that included all the material recorded by the band.
 In the 1980s Jim also produced all of Slade’s recording sessions (except for some of the singles), and became an increasingly dominant creative force within the band.
 Under the name China Dolls he released the single One Hit Wonder and another single, Poland, under the name Greenfields of Tong.
 In 1983, he and Noddy produced Girlschool’s cover of the T-Rex song 20th Century Boy and the album Play Dirty which featured two Slade tracks.
 In 1985, he released his only solo single under his own name, entitled Citizen Kane and featuring Noddy on backing vocals.
 Jim left Slade after Noddy Holder’s departure from the band in 1991 and went on to study psychotherapy while continuing to release a number of singles under the names Gang of Angels, Whild and The X Specials.
 Since Slade stopped touring, Jim has performed live only twice; once for a local protest against a motorway development in his home area, and once again for a charity event at the Robin 2 venue in Bilston, near Slade’s old local pub, The Trumpet.
 He is still creating music and in 2007 he released his first solo album, Therapy, which features his own version of Slade’s last single, Universe.

 Margaret Lee - Born Margaret Gwendolyn Box in Wolverhampton in 1943, Margaret Lee was a beautiful and talented actress in Italian films of the 1960s and 70s.
 She studied at the Italia Conti Theatre School in London before moving to Rome, making her screen debut there in 1962 in the adventure film Fire Monsters Against the Son of Hercules.
 A string of popular comedies followed as Margaret became a star in numerous blonde, Marilyn Monroe type roles.
 Fluent in both English and Italian, she dubbed most of her own films from 1966 onwards.
 She was later cast as a seductive brunette femme fatale in spy films such as An Orchid for the Tiger, directed by Claude Chabrol, and horror films such as Night of the Blood Monster with Christopher Lee.
 In Casanova ‘70 she co-starred with Marcello Mastroianni.
 Harry Alan Towers cast her in leading roles in several of his international productions, including the British thriller Circus of Fear, Venus in Furs and Dorian Gray.
 Her co-star in Circus of Fear was the German actor Klaus Kinski and they went on to make 12 films together.
 Margaret was also popular on Italian television, appearing as a showgirl alongside the singer Johnny Dorelli and as Cinderella an the TV special Il Cenerentola.
 She was also in the British TV series The Protectors.
 Later films became exploitative, culminating in Fernando Di Leo’s sleazy and violent thriller Slaughter Hotel, after which she returned to England, making a minor comeback in the early 80s in Dino Risi’s comedy Sesso e volentieri and the obscure crime-comedy Neapolitan Sting before retiring altogether.
 Margaret was married briefly to choreographer Gino Malerba and later married again in England.
 Both her sons, Roberto and Damian, are involved in film production.